We’ve seen numerous articles on the topic of Job Search Fraud or Recruitment Fraud.

 These are the things to look out for:

-• Is the job advertisement reasonably well written and error free?
+- Is the job advertisement reasonably well written and error free?
 Are other communications?
 Fraudsters often include errors to weed out the less gullible.
+OR may be in other geographies without English as their first language.

 Be cautious

-• Have you been ‘phoned?
+- Have you been ‘phoned?
 A reputable employer or recruiter is unlikely to call without warning.
 If you get such a call, even if the person claims to be from an employer you’ve applied to, politely indicate that it’s inconvenient to speak and ask them to email or message you to propose some options for a specific time.
-Check the authenticity of the message and individual.
+Then check the authenticity of the message and individual.

 Other ‘red flags’ for recruitment fraud

-• If it seems too good to be true it probably is.
+- If it seems too good to be true it probably is.
+A good rate/wage for a simple task?
 An offer after online chats or email exchanges?
 An offer after a phone call?
 An early request to send through verification checks especially copies of passport or driving licence?
 Urgency or pressure to make a decision?
 They need bank details?
 All potential warning signs and red flags.

-• NEVER PART WITH ANY MONEY at any stage whether pre-offer or post “employment”.
+- NEVER PART WITH ANY MONEY at any stage whether pre-offer or post “employment”.
 Sometimes people are asked to purchase laptops, courses, travel, accommodation etc. Or they pay you up front “a sign on bonus” and ask you to repay part of it.
 Or they send you a cheque…which then bounces.
-No legitimate employer will do this and in the UK it’s illegal for recruiters to charge “registration” or similar fees.
+No legitimate employer will do this and in the UK it’s illegal for recruitment agencies of any description/type to charge “registration” or similar fees.

 Act on your instinct

-If you have any suspicion that you (may) have been a victim of a jon search scam it is vital you take action:
+If you have any suspicion that you (may) have been a victim of a job search scam it is vital you take action:

-Like other aspects of the digital and online world whether it’s about your finances, purchases or your social life: there are always people keen to illegally help you part with your money.
+Like other aspects of the digital and online world, whether it’s about your finances, purchases or your social life: there are always people keen to legally AND illegally help you part with your money.
 Job search is no different.